On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Progenitor models

+The fallback procedure of the outer layers of the supergiant star can last for long time, as the free fall timescale shown above.
+This can account for the observational fact from e.g. Swift/XRT and Chandra that -5/3 decay X-ray emission continues up to more than 60 days post burst \citep{eyles-ferris_grb_2025}.
+We note that similar fallback procedure has been used to explain X-ray bump in ULGRB afterglow \citep{wu_giant_2013}, and the light curve of a Type-II P supernova which could originate from a massive red supergiant \citep{wang_fallback_2018}.

+The emission may decay to undetectable either because the emission is much weaker than the instrument sensitivity, or the jet may be shutdown when the late time accretion rate is too low.

+Besides, in this fallback scenario, the onset time of the -5/3 power-law may correspond to the time when the outer layer is expelled by the violent activity of the central engine.
+The fact that the last episode (M4) of main burst occurs around the onset time the -5/3 power-law is very consistent with the aforementioned scenario.

-Moreover, we suggest that the interplay of accretion feedback in this scenario may drive quasi-periodic accretion across multiple epochs, which could naturally explain the observed intermittent bursts and possible bulk periodicity of about 4000 s.
+Moreover, we suggest that the interplay between fall back accretion and strong outflow (and even the jet) in this scenario may drive quasi-periodic accretion across multiple epochs, which could naturally explain the observed intermittent bursts and possible bulk periodicity.
 This self-regulated collapse may also suppress the formation of a canonical core-collapse supernova (SN), providing an alternative explanation for the lack of SN counterpart of this burst yet.

-\subsubsection{Jetted TDE: MS-IMBH or WD-IMBH}
+\subsection{Jetted TDE: MS-IMBH or WD-IMBH}

 In the TDE scenario, a relativistic jet is required to explain the highly variable and non-thermal emission in the gamma-ray and soft X-ray band.
-However, the morphology of precursor and main burst are not very consistent with known jetted TDEs (e.g. Swift J1644+57), neither the luminosity and temporal evolution of the soft X-ray (as shown in Figure 4 in \cite{2025arXiv250714286L}).
+However, the existence of precursor and multi-episode main burst are not common in known jetted TDEs, neither the luminosity and temporal evolution of the soft X-ray (as suggested by \cite{2025arXiv250714286L}).

 Remarkably, we find that the best fit of the X-ray flux data reveals that it follows a power-law decay with index of $\sim-5/3$ (when the start time of power-law $T_0^{\rm PL}$ is set as a free parameter).
 In the TDE model, this -5/3 decay is a canonical trend typically associated with the evolution of matter fallback rates \citep[e.g.][]{1988Natur.333..523R}.
 However, since the $T_0^{\rm PL}$ of the power-law decay corresponds to the moment of the tidal disruption of the star, the fact that the $T_0^{\rm PL}$ is about 28 hours after the precursor and about 3 hours after the emergence of the main burst in gamma-ray band raises a serious problem to interpret the precursor and main burst emission which precede the disruption of the star and mass fallback.
 If manually setting the $T_0^{\rm PL}$ to be precursor time or earlier time, the resulted power index will be steeper than $\sim-2.5$, which is just marginally allowed in TDE \citep[e.g.][]{gezari_tidal_2021}.
 Yet, the waiting time between the start time $T_0^{\rm PL}$ of the power-law decay and the first data that follows the -5/3 decay is only about 10 hours, which is again very unusual for TDE events, as the fall-back timescales typically observed in TDEs are usually in the order of days to months \citep{Sazonov_2021}.